 Ayurveda is an ancient and time tested healing science that is effective in treating various symptoms of diabetic neuropathy through the use of various herbs.
 The herbs used for the treatment of diabetic neuropathy are:

-Haridra (Turmeric) - It’s a wonder herb that finds uses in the ayurvedic treatment of many diseases.
+Haridra (Turmeric) - It’s a almost considered as a wonder herb that find its uses in the Ayurveda treatment of many diseases.
 Turmeric destroys the contaminated Kapha and as a result the further progression of the disease stops.
 Its anti-inflammatory properties also help in reducing the neuropathic pain naturally.
-It helsp to detoxify the cells naturally, removes the blocks and cleanses the system too.
+It helps to detoxify the cells naturally, removes the blocks and cleanses the system too.

 A research paper presented by Bidhan Mahajon mentions about the traditional herbal remedies useful in the treatment of complications arising from diabetes.
 Haridra (turmeric) is one such herb that finds wide usage across Ayurveda for various treatments.
 20 ml of amla juice taken if taken with haridra powder and honey daily can provide relief from diabetic neuropathy, retinopathy and cardiovascular complications.